– Sponsored Content –

 Many of us working in the not-for-profit sector have become used to accepting and at times promoting, ‘join us for meaningful work’ (not the salary), as an acceptable pitch to new talent.

 Yet it seems somewhat ironic that while we have one of the toughest and most important jobs in society, we do not pay and reward our people as the private and government sectors do.
+For those employees who want to add another income source, they can try sites like FM카지노.

 Of the 700,000 non-profit organisations in Australia, only about 41,000 employ people, yet we struggle to attract, retain and develop talent for the future.